 5 things to consider when creating your responsive website

-So you want your new website to be responsive eh?
+So you want your new website to be a responsive website?
 Internet high-five.
 Internet browsing is no longer a niche thing.
-Email open rates on smartphones and tablets increased 80% between January and June 2012.
+Email open rates on smartphones and tablets increased by 80% between January and June 2012.
 It’s also worth mentioning that this number has been rising rapidly ever since.
 Chance are you open a lot of your emails on your smartphone too.
 In fact, there are over 1.2 billion mobile users worldwide.
 That’s a lot of people that you’re automatically eliminating if your website isn’t optimised for mobile viewing.
 But if you’re reading this, then chances are that you already know how important responsive websites are.

 So if you’re ready to take the leap and make your website responsive, be it a brand new design or updating an existing one, here are 5 things to consider when creating your responsive website.